EmanonUser/Ansible-EmanonLab/README.md

     - promtail_loki_url doesn't include a tcp port variable
     - nfs_share, add vers=4.1 (.2) for incomming nas, maybe rename the role accordingly
     - configure zed ( zfs )
-    - disable zfs automatic scrub in cron
-    - disable zfs automatic trim in cron and add it in role if needed